csamcharles/EarthObservationPlatformBeta/DevOps.md

 [Travis CI] offers continuous integration and deployment for projects hosted on github.
 Configuration is notably simple, with the steps for integration with an existing project outlined [here](https://docs.travis-ci.com/user/tutorial/).

 With the Earth Observation Platform, we integrated Travis CI in order to run our Mocha testing (for testing the API) on every push.
-Travis has an awesome UI that shows the tests running in realtime, and notifies you upon completion.
+Travis has an awesome UI that shows the tests running in real time, and notifies you upon completion.
 If a new commit breaks a test, then we can fix the code before it is merged into the main code base, catching bugs before they can cause unexpected problems later down the road.

 Since this implementation is a beta test, our mocha tests are limited, and currently travis CI only needs to run one test.
 Although this is trivial, as the project grows and more tests are added, this auto-testing integration will be extremely useful.